 There’s a lot of misleading information surrounding essential oils and their quality, so Bronwyn suggests researching brands and companies,

-so you know you’re purchasing from a reputable source.
+so you know you’re purchasing from a reputable sources like good health stores.
 She recommends making sure:

 - The oils are organic